 Class M Shares are available for purchase via the brokerage arm of a select global wealth management firm.
 Class M shares are sold at the then-current NAV per Class M share and are not subject to any upfront sales charge.
 Accordingly, the entire amount of your purchase is invested immediately.
 The minimum initial investment is \$10,000, and the minimum subsequent investment is \$1,000, except for purchases pursuant to the DRIP, which are not subject to a minimum.
-The Fund may permit such select global wealth management firm to waive the initial minimum per shareholder for Class M shares in the following situations: broker-dealers purchasing Class M shares for clients in broker-sponsored discretionary fee-based advisory programs and situations deemed appropriate by the Fund.
+The Fund may permit such select global wealth management firm to waive the initial minimum per Shareholder for Class M shares in the following situations: broker-dealers purchasing Class M shares for clients in broker-sponsored discretionary fee-based advisory programs and situations deemed appropriate by the Fund.
 The Fund reserves the right to waive investment minimums.
-Class M Shares are subject to a Distribution and Service Fee that will accrue at an annual rate of 0.50% of the average daily net assets of the Fund attributable to Class M shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class M shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class M shares and is payable on a Class M shares and is payable on a monthly basis.
+Class M Shares are subject to a Distribution and Service Fee that will accrue at an annual rate of 0.50% of the average daily net assets of the Fund attributable to Class M shares are subject to a Shareholder Servicing Fee that will accrue at an annual rate of 0.25% of the average daily net assets of the Fund attributable to Class M shares and is payable on a monthly basis.